chiefautism/octra-program-bug-registry/README.md

 medium if replay only causes duplicate events or wrong accounting

-# opbr-011: unchecked inter-program call result
+# opbr-011: unchecked call or transfer result

 ## summary

-aml programs can call other programs with `call(...)`.
+aml programs can call other programs with `call(...)` and can send native OCT with `transfer(...)`.

-`call(...)` returns whether the external program call succeeded.
+`call(...)` returns whether the external program call succeeded. official examples also use `transfer(...)` in checked forms such as `require(transfer(...), "transfer failed")`.

-if the result is ignored, the program may continue as if the external call worked, even when it failed.
+if the result is ignored, the program may continue as if the external action worked, even when it failed.

 this is similar to the ethereum bug class: